Doctor weighs in on how safe it is to get kids back in school - KESQ

 Doctor weighs in on how safe it is to get kids back in school

-Florida’s largest school district said it’s worried about funding if it does not follow Gov. Ron DeSantis’ executive order preventing the implementation of mask mandates in schools.
+Florida’s second-largest school district said it will withdraw its mask mandate after the governor threatened to withhold funding from districts that require face coverings.

-Miami-Dade County Public Schools previously said it planned to revisit its mask-optional policy due to new guidelines issued by the US Centers for Disease Control and Prevention (CDC) last week that recommended localities encourage all teachers, staff, students, and visitors in schools to wear masks indoors, regardless of vaccination status.
-Miami-Dade, the nation’s fourth-largest school district, returns to school August 23.
+South Florida’s Broward County Public Schools had announced last week that the district would require everyone in their buildings to wear masks to guard against Covid-19.
+That came after the US Centers for Disease Control and Prevention issued new guidance recommending everyone in K-12 schools wear a mask regardless of vaccination status.

-But DeSantis’ order, signed Friday, threatens to withhold state funding if schools implement a mask mandate.
+But Friday, Florida Gov. Ron DeSantis issued an executive order preventing mask mandates in schools.
+The order threatens to withhold state funding from schools that implement one.

-The order comes as many states, municipalities and school districts re-evaluate their mask policies following the new CDC guidance.
+“Broward County Public Schools intends to comply with the governor’s latest executive order,” the school district said in an online statement released this week.

-The updated guidance was issued amid rising cases of the Delta variant of Covid-19 in parts of the country with low vaccination rates.
+“Safety remains our highest priority.
+The district will advocate for all eligible students and staff to receive vaccines and strongly encourage masks to be worn by everyone in schools,” the statement reads.
+“The district will also work to adhere to Centers for Disease Control and Prevention guidelines, including frequent cleaning and disinfecting of our schools, physical distancing, hand washing, and staying home when sick.”

 What does the order mean?